 A second example role uses a single policy to allow users with this role to access all resources that have matching tags.
 This role is perfect for an agency account to give customers edit and metrics control of their own app and assets without having access to other apps in the account.

-For example, if you have a customer with one app, and 10 actions in that app, and if you tag that user with “cust1: and tag their app with the matching “cust1” tag and tag each of the 10 actions with “cust1”, then when that user logs in they will see everything in the account that matches their user tag.
-Since as a user they are tagged “cust1” they will see all apps and actions with the matching tag and nothing else in the account.
+For example, if you have a customer with one app, and 10 actions in that App, and if you tag that user with “cust1: and tag their app with the matching “cust1” tag and tag each of the 10 actions with “cust1”, then when that user logs in they will see everything in the account that matches their user tag.
+Since as a user they are tagged “cust1” they will see all Apps and Actions with the matching tag and nothing else in the account.

 One can assign this same “Role" to multiple customers because it is not referring to specific tags, but is only saying that a tagged user can see all resources that have the same tag.

-This capability was build for enterprise customers.
 An enterprise digital business card accounts can have thousands of users in an account, but each user can:

 1. only see their DBC

 2. only edit specific actions unique to them